Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation

 Full-body security scanners

-In some airports in the United States, the Transportation Security Administration (TSA) uses full body scanners to screen passengers.
+In many airports in the United States, the Transportation Security Administration (TSA) uses full body scanners to screen passengers.
 The scanners currently used by the TSA use millimeter wave imaging.
 These scanners send out a small amount of millimeter wave radiation (a type of RF radiation) toward the person in the scanner.
 The RF radiation passes through clothing and bounces off the person’s skin as well as any objects under the clothes.
 The radiation is sensed by receivers that create images of the person.

 Cell phones and cell phone towers